 We have been experimenting with serializing the slots for each track before actually assigning values to the departure times but have so far not been able to reproduce the performance results given with the naive strategy above.
-It appears that enumerating departure times gives better propagation thus eliminating most of the search while a bad serialization choice early in the enumeration process can potentially generate a huge amount of search much later.
+It appears that enumerating departure times gives better propagation thus eliminating most of the search while a bad serialization choice early in the enumeration process can potentially generate a huge amount of search much later in the enumeration process.